anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 In this document, BRSKI is extended such that a Pledge can connect to a Registrar via a constrained Join Proxy.
 In particular, this solution is intended to support 6LoWPAN mesh networks as described in {{RFC4944}}.
+However, 6TiSCH networks are not in scope since these use CoJP {{RFC9031}} mechanism already.

 The Join Proxy as specified in this document is one of the Join Proxy options referred to in {{RFC8995}} section 2.5.2 as future work.